wyseo10/crazyswarm2/docs2/index.rst

 .. warning::
   Crazyswarm2 is being actively used and developed.
 There are currently the following major limitations:

-  - Crazyradio2 does not perform well when using broadcasts.
-We recommend using Crazyradio PA instead.
   - Sometimes unicast packets get lost, which is a `known firmware bug <https://github.com/bitcraze/crazyflie-firmware/issues/703>`_.